 Outside facilities include shared use of a double, floodlit astro-turf, 3 Netball courts, 3 Tennis courts, 7 Rugby pitches, 3 cricket squares, an artificial cricket wicket, outdoor cricket nets, 2 junior football pitches, mini astro-turf, floodlit junior pitches and 2 senior football pitches.

 Years 8–11 receive one Physical Education lesson of 50 minutes per week, and all pupils are timetabled for one Games afternoon per week of approximately 2 hours.
 Pupils in Year 7 have 2 P.E. lessons a week, one of which is a swimming lesson.
 The department is currently staffed by two full-time female and two full-time male specialist teachers, who are assisted by several part-time specialists.
 A large number of academic staff help on Games afternoons, and coaches are employed in a number of sports.

-AS/A2 PHYSICAL EDUCATION
+A LEVEL PHYSICAL EDUCATION

 Many of the students who have studied A-Level PE have gone on to pursue degree courses related to the ever expanding industries of Sport Science, Sport Management/Development and Sports Injury at Universities all over the UK.
-For example, Edinburgh University, Durham University, Oxford Brookes University, Bournemouth University and Coventry University.
+For example, Edinburgh University, Durham University, Exeter University, Oxford Brookes University, Loughborough University, Bournemouth University and Coventry University.
 Other recent students of A-level PE have secured places at a range of universities on a variety of courses:

 University of Leicester (Law), University of Manchester (Biology), Sheffield Hallam University (Business and Marketing), University of Manchester (Management and Leisure), Leeds Metropolitan University (Events Management), University of the West of England, Bristol (Economics).